hnguy0221/MoviesApi/README.md

 # MoviesApi
-This is the movies server API.
+This is the movies API server.
 The documentation on how to test different endpoints will appear if you type in localhost:3090 in the URL of the browser.

 ### Technologies used
 * HTML, JavaScript, Express, Morgan, Body-Parser, Router, MongoDB, Mongoose (ORM to MongoDB), and Node Js.